 I’m a fan of urban nature centers.
 I appreciate how they reclaim industrial wastelands, how they bring green space into cities, and in the case of Milwaukee’s Urban Ecology Center, how they offer Wisconsin family fun not only to people in the community but to out-of-towners like my family.
+This is my first visit since the extensive rebuild and I must say I am very impressed!
+I assume Wisconsin robotic demolition services were utilized for this job but I cannot be certain.
+Either way, the rebuild has gone very well.

 We wiled away a warm June afternoon in the lovely space at the Riverside Park branch, which has a lily pond out in front.